 4 Ways To Manage Your Business With Retail POS Software

 Here are some specific things you can do to make the most of your POS and run your business better.
 Especially during COVID, using your retail POS system to its fullest extent can help you handle the struggles you’re facing right now.

 Your POS system’s reporting suite contains a wealth of information that can help you manage your business and make important decisions.
 POS reports can show you how your loyalty program is performing, your top-selling and least-popular items, which employees are selling the most, and much more.
 When learning the POS, make sure you thoroughly explore your reporting suite and develop a plan as to how you’ll use these reports.

 2. Incorporate A Marketing Plan

 Any retail POS system worth its salt will have some sort of CRM (customer relationship management) functionality.
 That means your POS system can collect and save information about your customers.
-Especially when integrated with a loyalty program and email marketing program, you can use the customer information you collect to drive sales and offer discounts to your loyal customers.
+Especially when integrated with a loyalty program and text (SMS) or email marketing program, you can use the customer information you collect to drive sales and offer discounts to your loyal customers.
 To make the most out of your POS system’s CRM feature, you need to develop a solid marketing plan that includes targeted emails and promotions.
 If you need some extra help, many POS systems may also offer in-house marketing features or integrate with third-party marketing software.

 3. Promote Distanced Selling Features